madptr/madptr/posts/2023-01-28-onlinePresence.md

 title: "Online Presence"
 date: 2023-01-29T23:30:01+05:30
 description: The story behind setting up this website!
+tags: ["rant"]
 ---

 I've tried multiple times to setup up a website.
 It has been a PITA for me every single time.
 There are multiple reasons for this.

 The very first language I programmed was the BASIC programming language.
+I was in cloud nice I was in the group that was tasked with making a couple of demos for the science fair.
-I remember me cycling with two other friends to a quite far place *3 Kilo meters approx, it was far for a 5th or 6th grade 'me'* to meet a guy, maybe a college graduate who had a computer at home with a color monitor *yes, we had only monochrome monitors at school*.
+I remember us cycling to a quite far place *3km approx, it was far for a 5th or 6th grade 'me'* to meet a guy, maybe a college graduate.
+I was mesmerized to see a computer with a color monitor *yes, we had only monochrome monitors at school*.
 That is the very first time I'm seeing a color monitor.
 I was awe-struck when I saw BASIC's graphics drawing colored circles and squares.
 The picture of a **pink circle** is etched in my brain and I'll take it to the grave with pleasure.
 We got some tips from him to create a graphics demo for our science fair.
 I vaguely remember creating multiple silly demos for a science fair in our [school](https://maryannschool.in/).
 Among the 5 or 6 demos we made, the two demos I remember are a Pac-man like character chasing a dot and a program that shows a billboard when there is lightning etc... 😆 ya *lighting*... why not?

 The only thing I remember is, **it was hard**.
 I've no idea why the computer is doing what it is doing.
 The billboard was planned to be something else, but due to some reason, I had some flashing like effect that I couldn't get rid of.
-Due to time constraints and everything, I settled for a billboard and built a story around it with lighting and stuff...
+Due to time constraints and everything, I settled for it and built a story around it as a billboard with lighting and stuff...
 LOL.
 That Pac Man like thing was the satisfying one 😊

 Fast forward a few years, I was learning [VB6](https://en.wikipedia.org/wiki/Visual_Basic_(classic)) in a computer center next to my home.
 Then out of interest I went ahead and learned [C](https://en.wikipedia.org/wiki/C_(programming_language)) using [Turbo C++ IDE](https://en.wikipedia.org/wiki/Turbo_C%2B%2B).
 The point here is, I got used to the color coding and basic functionalities provided by these [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)s.